Non-geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions

 \section{Introduction}

 Tilt-to-Length (TTL) coupling is a common type of noise in precision laser interferometers.
-It describes the unwanted coupling of angular or lateral jitter into the phase readout.
-Within this paper, the jittering object can either be a reflective component or a receiving system, i.e. an optical bench or a satellite that is receiving the beam of interest.
-The TTL coupling from a jittering transmitter is not discussed here.
+It describes the unwanted coupling of angular or translational jitter into the phase readout.
+The jittering object can, for example, be a reflective component or a receiving system, i.e.\ an optical bench or a satellite that is receiving the beam of interest.

 In general, TTL coupling originates, on the one hand, from the fact that the optical distance along the beam axis is lengthened or shortened by the jitter.
 This results in changes of the optical path length difference (OPD) of the beam axis and has been discussed in detail in \cite{G21}.
 On the other hand, the jitter changes the interference pattern.
 These changes depend on the wavefront properties and originate from alterations in the beam alignment with respect to the detector surface and with respect to each other.
 Additionally, beam displacements on the detector surface can result in beam clipping by the boundaries of the detector surface.
 All these effects contribute to the final interferometric output signal.
-After all, an interferometer does not directly sense an OPD but rather a phase difference on the detector surface.
+After all, an interferometer does not directly sense an OPD but rather a phase difference between interfering beams on a detector surface.
 This is typically converted to a length readout signal, the longitudinal path length sensing (LPS) signal, by dividing the phase by the wavenumber $k$ \cite{Chwalla2020,wanner2012methods}.
-We categorise these LPS changes as non-geometric effects.
+We categorise these LPS changes due to the interfering beams' wavefront properties and the detector geometry as non-geometric effects.